yvesguillo/crawlect-gui/README.md

 # ![Crawlect-GUI](src/main/resources/icons/crawlect-gui_32.png) Crawlect-GUI

 **Your friendly GUI companion for [*Crawlect*](https://github.com/yvesguillo/crawlect)**
 ***Give your keyboard a well-deserved break!** Now you can crawl, collect, document your codebase and enhance it with AI LLM analysis, without touching the command line!*

 ![Crawlect-GUI](images/crawlect-gui.avif)

 **Crawlect-GUI** is a Java-based Swing interface designed to make [**Crawlect**](https://github.com/yvesguillo/crawlect); the Python CLI tool; more accessible and user-friendly.
-No more typing commands by hand: simply click, choose options, and let Crawlect-GUI handle the rest!
+No more typing long commands: simply click, choose options, and let Crawlect-GUI handle the rest!

-Whether you're documenting your project, analyzing unfamiliar codebases, or collaborating with your team, **Crawlect-GUI** offers a straightforward, visual way to harness the full power of Crawlect.
+Whether you're documenting your project, analyzing unfamiliar codebases, or collaborating with your team, **Crawlect-GUI** offers a straightforward, visual way to harness the full capabilities of Crawlect.

 > *Crawlect-GUI* is a study project initiated by [*Yves Guillo*](https://yvesguillo.ch) & [*Alexandre Jenzer*](https://github.com/Alex141298), supervised by *Aïcha Rizzotti-Kaddouri* during [*He-Arc*](https://www.he-arc.ch/en/)'s *CAS-IDD*'s *GUI* module (2025).